Wood burning stoves: what you need to know

 We recommend getting three surveys done on your home so you can get some comparative quotes.
 They should all give you written confirmation of the cost and what it will include, from the work to the parts.

 Take the hard work out of finding an installer by visiting Which?
 Trusted Traders.
-We vet all our certified installers so that you can be sure you'll find the best.
+We vet all our certified installers so you can be sure you'll find the best.

 Wood-burning stove installation video